 A major law firm had realized some years earlier that the size and sophistication of the firm had overtaken the skills and ability of its principal administrator to manage it.
 After agonizing over the situation for quite some time, the managing partner decided that “something had to be done.”
-The administrator was let go and a search for a new one had begun.
+The Executive Director was let go and a search for a new one had begun.

 One of our most experienced consultants, who had helped dozens of firms with such searches in the past, was able to generate a tremendous amount of interest in the firm and the position.
 From the many resumes submitted for the job, we contacted the top twenty candidates to pre-qualify them for further scrutiny.
 The seven or eight best were chosen for in-person interviews, and from that group, three finalists were recommended to the firm.